hhoulton-collab/api-mcp-dashboard/README.md

 # Demo Project

-A small project for learing how to open pull requests.
+A small project for learning how to open pull requests.

 ## Getting Started